-As a girl, I remember my sister and I washing dishes and talking about what we were packing for camp.
+As a girl, I remember my sister and me washing dishes and talking about what we were packing for camp.
 Which was weeks away still.
 But that never stopped us from planning and dreaming and preparing.
 That was part of the fun!

 Whether it was a trip to the fair, or Nebraska for Thanksgiving, or our Disney Cruise, we made sure to spend time planning and getting excited about it.

-Sometimes we just need future plans to pull us from the monotony of day to day life.
+Sometimes we just need future plans to pull us from the monotony of day-to-day life.
 And there’s nothing wrong with that.
 It’s a great way to inject some happiness into our lives that we can benefit from for weeks on end.

 11. Tune out the noise